 Snacks: wholegrain crackers/biscuits, unpopped popcorn (the microwave stuff is too fatty and salty), oatcakes made with olive oil (e.g. Patterson’s brand), oat biscuits (plain, berry, ginger, e.g. Nairns), multi-grain Ryvita, ‘Dr Karg’s’ cracker breads, rice cakes (dark chocolate covered ones from Kallo are scrummy), good quality muesli-type bars (check the ingredient’s list for fat and sugar), nut butters (like pumpkin seed and almond), no-added sugar jams, olives, unsalted nuts and seeds (mixed seed packs are great – dry-toast in a fry pan for extra taste), quality dried fruits (preferably ‘unsulphured’), good quality dark chocolate (can be used for baking or nibbling).
 If you are losing weight keep some good quality energy bars to hand (see Help With Gaining Weight).

-Grains: Wholemeal and white pasta, brown rice, brown and white basmati rice, Arborio rice (for risottos and rice puddings), quinoa, millet, pot barley, couscous, whole oats, barley and rye flakes (the latter two you use as you would oats but with a longer cooking time), brown rice noodles and buckwheat (soba) noodles (the last two for Asian meals and salads).
+Grains: Wholemeal and white pasta, brown rice, brown and white basmati rice, Arborio rice (for risottos and rice puddings), quinoa, millet, pot barley, couscous, whole oats, barley and rye flakes (the latter two you use as you would oats but with a longer cooking time), teff, freekeh, brown rice noodles and buckwheat (soba) noodles (the last two for Asian meals and salads).
 For ultra quick meals I keep a pack of ‘straight to wok’ noodles.
-If you like to bake keep organic unbleached white flour (plain and self-raising), wholemeal plain and self-raising flours (a mix of half white and half wholemeal is sometimes more easily eaten by children and those with iffy digestion).
-Other flours to keep, depending on your fondness for baking, are spelt, rye, chickpea (gram) and buckwheat flours, cornmeal/maizemeal (great for gluten-free breads and cakes), ‘strong’ breadflours of various types.
+If you like instant ramen noodles do look out for the wholegrain baked noodles rather than the stuff we know is loaded with fat.
+And if you like to bake, keep organic unbleached white flour (plain and self-raising), wholemeal plain and self-raising flours (a mix of half white and half wholemeal is sometimes more easily eaten by children and those with iffy digestion).
+Other flours to keep, depending on your fondness for baking, are spelt, rye, chickpea (gram), chestnut, brown rice and buckwheat flours, cornmeal/maizemeal (great for gluten-free breads and cakes), ‘strong’ breadflours of various types.
 I use polenta and semolina in baking to add texture although they are more commonly used as you would other grains.

-Oils: Quality olive oil (not extra virgin) and rapeseed oil for general cooking; other nut and seed oils for drizzling and moistening food – sesame, walnut, argan and pumpkin seed are delicious (keep all oils in a dark cool place).
+Oils: Quality olive oil (not extra virgin), rapeseed oil and unrefined coconut oil for general cooking; other nut and seed oils for drizzling and moistening food – sesame, avocado, walnut, argan and pumpkin seed are delicious (keep all oils in a dark cool place).
 Extra virgin olive oil is considered the healthiest oil but should not be used for high-temperature frying; use for sautéing (medium flame), roasting, dressings and to ‘dress’ cooked dishes.
 Quality oils are an easy and unchallenging way to add calories and fat into a ‘build-up’ diet.

-Other dry goods: unrefined sugar, muscovado sugar, cornflour, baking powder, bicarbonate of soda, low-sodium soy sauce or dark soy sauce (less salty than light kind), sesame seed paste (tahini), quality vanilla extract, mustards, Marmite, curry paste, low-sodium salt and/or sea salt, regular and sun-dried tomato paste, cider vinegar, quality balsamic vinegar, Marigold Reduced-salt Vegetable Bouillon powder, dried mushrooms, miso paste, silken tofu.
-Agave syrup and Xylitol are low-GI table sugar alternatives that are safe to use.
-All-fruit jam and fruit compotes are good to add to yogurt, meringues and with small pieces of cake (instead of cream).
+Other dry goods: unrefined cane sugar, coconut palm sugar, muscovado sugar, cornflour, baking powder, bicarbonate of soda, low-sodium soy sauce or dark soy sauce (less salty than light kind), shoyu or tamari sauce, sesame seed paste (tahini), quality vanilla extract, mustards, Marmite, curry paste, low-sodium salt and/or sea salt, regular and sun-dried tomato paste, cider vinegar, quality balsamic vinegar, Marigold Reduced-salt Vegetable Bouillon powder, dried mushrooms, miso paste, silken tofu.
+Stevia and Xylitol are sometimes useful too.
+All-fruit jam and fruit compotes are fabulous added to yogurt, meringues and with small slices of cake (instead of cream).
 If you are having trouble keeping weight on keep some dried milk powder to enrich milky drinks, soups, mashed potatoes and sauces (see Help With Gaining Weight).
 Breakfast cereals are fortified with calcium and Vitamin D so are useful if you are at risk of osteoporosis.

 Dried herbs and spices: herbs de Provence/mixed herbs, oregano, thyme, rosemary, turmeric, chilli powder, chilli flakes, cayenne pepper, paprika, coriander, nutmeg, dill, fennel seeds, mint, cumin, allspice, cinnamon and cardamom.
 I keep an embarrassing amount of spices and herbs, but these are the basics.